WebAssembly/design/Rationale.md

 ## Resizing

-Implementations provide a `page_size` operation which allows them to efficiently map the underlying OS's capabilities to the WebAssembly application, as well as to communicate their own implementation details in a useful manner to the developer.
+Implementations provide a `page_size` operator which allows them to efficiently map the underlying OS's capabilities to the WebAssembly application, as well as to communicate their own implementation details in a useful manner to the developer.